Brighton: The Woodvale Cemeteries

 Woodvale is actually five linked cemeteries that cover the western side of Race Hill.
 The cemeteries are east of Lewes Road and either side of Bear Road.
 Their cultural significance and importance to wildlife to the city were described evocatively by the Sussex field naturalist, David Bangs (p.
 303)."They are a profoundly peaceful place of little woods and glades, sunny banks and shady paths.
 They have become, in the last 150 years, reservoirs for much of the wildlife of the surrounding countryside.
 Some of the big beech trees down in Woodvale are as old as the cemeteries.
 The marbles, limestones, and granites of the memorials are a detective story for geologists.
 Yaffles call across the trees.
 The rare greater horseshoe bat has hibernated in the funerary buildings.
 Badgers pit the mossy turf in their search for earthworms, and violet and celandine cheer the turf in early spring."

 Other landmarks

 Brighton is the home of the UK's first Walk of Fame, which celebrates the many rich and famous people associated with the city.

 Culture

 Cafes and restaurants

 Brighton is characterised by small dining establishments and independent coffeehouses.
 Brighton has about 250 restaurants.
 It is known for having many vegan and vegetarian restaurants, and a 2022 analysis found the city has the highest density of vegan restaurants in the UK.

 Media

 Brighton has a local television channel, Latest TV, which broadcasts local news and entertainment.
 Local radio stations are BBC Radio Sussex, Heart South, Capital Brighton, Radio Reverb and Gaydio – a radio station for the city's LGTBQ+ community.

-The local newspaper that serves the city is The Argus.
+The local newspaper is The Argus.